hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

         $ kubectl exec -it $(kubectl get pods | awk '/sawtooth-N/{print $1}') --container sawtooth-shell -- bash

 #.
 (Optional) You can also connect to the shell container of any pod, and
     run the following Sawtooth commands to show the other nodes on the network.

    a.
 Run ``sawtooth peer list`` to show the peers of a particular node.

    b.
 Run ``sawnet peers list`` to display a complete graph of peers on the
-      network.
+      network (available in Sawtooth release 1.1 and later).

 #.
 You can submit a transaction on one Sawtooth node, then look for the results
    of that transaction on another node.